polterguy/phosphorusfive/plugins/p5.web/README.md

   value
 ```

-The above is actually a "Ninja trick" to serialize all form elements from some specified widget recursively.
+The above is actually a "Ninja trick" to serialize all form elements from some specified parent widget recursively.

 ### Changing and retrieving a widget's Ajax events dynamically